joonaspaakko/Photoshop-file-versions-script/README.md

 * **Download the files**: `Auto Save PSD.jsx` and `Auto Save PSD.atn`
 * **Auto Save PSD.jsx**: Put this file in `{Photoshop_root}\Presets\Scripts\Auto Save PSD.jsx`
-  * Next time you open photoshop you will find the script in: `File > Scripts > Auto Save PSD...`.
+  * Next time you open photoshop you will find the script in: `File > Scripts > Auto Save PSD`.
 If photoshop is already running, restart it.
 * **Auto Save PSD.atn**: Double click this file so that it is added to photoshop.
   * You can make sure that it was added by going to: `Window > Actions` and making sure that you an find `Auto Save PSD` folder at the bottom of your Actions panel.
 * **Add a shortcut in photoshop**: